ultraJeff/containers-and-ocp-workshop/container-fundamentals.md

 Notice that the first image ID (bottom, not `<missing>`) listed in the output matches the `registry.access.redhat.com/ubi9/ubi` image.
 Remember, it is important to build on a trusted base image from a trusted source to maintain provenance and chain of custody.

 > [!IMPORTANT]
-> Container repositories are made up of layers, but we often refer to them simply as container images or containers.
+> Container repositories encompass all of the tags associated with a container image, but we often refer to them simply as container images or containers.
 When architecting systems, we must be precise with our language, or we will cause confusion to our end users.

 ### Image URLs